 “Yes, of course, I’m going to snap a photo or two,” I admitted.
 “But none of them are eating.”

-I can assure you that none of our food was left behind (though I may have slipped my last couple of bites to Michael, as the food was way more filling than it looked!).
+I can assure you that none of our food was left behind (though I may have slipped my last couple of bites to Michael, as everything was way more filling than it looked!).
 The tea sandwiches were good, but the pastry was the real star of the show.
 I was most impressed with the fruit tart and the macaron, and I’m always happy to see scones and clotted cream, which were served on the top tier.

 Although no one said anything and we weren’t the last ones out the door, we did feel a bit rushed to leave.
 We finished earlier than expected and spent our found time wandering the library.